SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

       }
    << Would you like a gummi bear?

-There are no parenthesis around the conditional, and that the braces around the body are required.
+There are no parentheses around the conditional, and the braces around the body are required.
 The conditional must be a Boolean expression;
 code like ``if remainingGummiBears { ... }`` is an error, not an implicit comparison to zero.